Formulary Search Results for: CALCIUM AND VITAMIN D

 Restrictions:

-Restricted to initiation by clinicians, either in primary care or the acute setting, experienced in the treatment of diabetes.
-Restricted to use in accordance with local guidance which includes information on preferred alternative options.
+Restricted to initiation by clinicians, either in primary care or the acute setting, experienced in the treatment of diabetes as part of a triple therapy in patients with inadequate glycaemic control on two oral anti-diabetic drugs.

 Prescribing Notes: